Hiking Challenges and Games

 Upper Mountain: Intermediate (1 Hour 35 Minutes)

-Head to Guest Services to pick up a score card and download your favorite dice app to play this game.
+Download your favorite dice app then head to Guest Services to pick up a scorecard and play this game.

 Geocaching turns an ordinary day in the woods into a high-tech treasure hunt!